Exercise & Fitness for Seniors

 Published on:

-When the word exercise comes to our minds we tend to think of gym or exercise equipment.
-Sure in younger years that may be just fine but as we age things change.
-Seniors can benefit from adding healthy activity or body movement whether at home or outside.
-They don’t have to be at the gym in order to get fit and healthy.
+When the word ‘exercise’ comes to mind, we tend to think of the gym or exercise equipment.
+Sure, in younger years, that may be just fine, but as we age, things change.
+Seniors can benefit from incorporating healthy activities or body movement, whether at home or outdoors.
+They don’t have to be at the gym to get fit and healthy.

-There are tremendous benefits of exercise, no matter the age.
-It can improve physical and mental health of an individual.
-It can relieve stress, manage symptoms of aches and pains and also helps in aging better.
+There are tremendous benefits to exercise, regardless of age.
+It can improve the physical and mental health of an individual.
+It can relieve stress, manage symptoms of aches and pains, and also help with aging better.

 Delays or Prevents Diseases

-Seniors who exercise have better immune and digestive functions.
-It can help delay or prevent chronic illnesses such as diabetes, heart disease, high blood pressure, arthritis and many others.
-It can also lower the risk of developing Alzheimer’s and certain cancers.
+Seniors who engage in regular exercise tend to have improved immune and digestive functions.
+Exercise can help delay or prevent chronic illnesses, including diabetes, heart disease, high blood pressure, arthritis, and more.
+Additionally, it may lower the risk of developing Alzheimer’s disease and certain types of cancer.

-Many seniors 65+ can safely exercise.
-However, if you are unsure due to a chronic illness check with your doctor.
-Also ask your doctor if you are over 50 and haven’t exercised on a regular basis before starting any fitness or exercise routine.
+Many seniors aged 65 and older can safely engage in exercise.
+However, if you have a chronic illness and are uncertain about exercising, it’s important to consult your doctor.
+Additionally, if you are over 50 and have not been exercising regularly, it is advisable to consult your doctor before starting any fitness or exercise routine.

 Maintains Weight